Blosc/c-blosc2/ROADMAP.rst

 * **Checksums:** the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the goals (to be decided).

+* **More robust detection of CPU capabilities:** although currently this detection is quite sophisticated, the code responsible for that has organically grow for more than 10 years and it is time to come with a more modern and robust way of doing this. https://github.com/google/cpu_features may be a good helper for doing this refactoring.

 * **Documentation:** utterly important for attracting new users and making the life easier for existing ones.
 Important points to have in mind here:

   - **Quality of API docstrings:** is the mission of the functions or data structures clearly and succinctly explained?
 Are all the parameters explained?
 Is the return value explained?
 What are the possible errors that can be returned?  `Mostly completed by Alberto Sabater].